-As an office manager, be sure to identify the purpose of your meeting, whether it is to have fun and get to know new employees, to align your team, to address internal issues, or to deliver business-critical information.
+As an office manager, be sure to identify the purpose of your meeting.
+Whether it is to have fun and get to know new employees, align your team, address internal issues, or deliver business-critical information.
 Going into a team meeting with a clear purpose helps ensure you can stay on track and be more successful as a result.

 If your virtual meeting happens without a well-designed process for a specific set of people, team members who are not essential to be in the meeting will quickly become bored or distracted.
 So, make sure that the participants in attendance really should be there and that it will be a productive use of their time.